-LAEP Print Laboratory: All LAEP students are given access to the department's print lab, with two plotters, two computers, a scanner, and two printers.
+LAEP Print Laboratory: All LAEP students are given access to the department's print lab, with three plotters, three computers, two scanners, and one large copier/printer.

 Rural Intermountain Planning Program: The Rural Intermountain Planning Program provides planning and design services to communities, counties, agencies, and special interest groups throughout Utah and the Intermountain West that cannot afford or are not ready to hire consultants.
 Community master plans, downtown redevelopment plans, streetscapes, community entries, parks, and open space plans are some examples of services provided.